DEFRA/trade-imports-decision-comparer/README.md

 ### Tracing
 The out of the box CDP template doesn't provide any example of how to handle tracing for non Http communication.
-This service expected the trace.id to be a header on the message, and it will use that and propagate that to the Trade Imports Api via Http Requests.
+This service expects the trace.id to be a header on the message, which it will propagate that to the Trade Imports Api via Http Requests.

 Getting the trace.id header is achieved via a SMB `TraceContextInterceptor` Making sure that trace.id is then used in log messages is achieved via `TraceContextEnricher`